-Within the context of Compliance risk management, the Bank has set up a reporting system to identify, assess and control the Compliance risk (which includes a risk register and a monitoring program).
+Within the context of Compliance risk management, the Bank has set up a reporting system to identify, assess and control the Compliance risk.
 This system is accompanied by various risk and progress indicators.

 The reporting system followed by the Bank's branches abroad seeks to give an overview of the Bank's situation regarding Compliance risk.
-Luxembourg Compliance prepares a half-yearly consolidated report taking into account both the Bank in Luxembourg as well as its branches.
-This report is submitted to the Bank's governing bodies and supreme supervisory bodies, such as the Board of Directors and the CARC, and to Pictet Group's and Bank's Internal Audit, Compliance and Risk functions.
+Compliance prepares a half-yearly consolidated report taking into account both the Bank as well as its branches.
+This report is submitted e.g. to the Bank's governing bodies and supreme Supervisory Board, internal audit as well as its parent company's Group Compliance function.

-9 SUSTAINABILITY - ESG RISKS DRIVERS
+9 Sustainability - ESG Risks drivers

-In 2021, the Pictet Group continued the progress towards its three 2025 ambitions: to significantly reduce the environmental impact of our activities and investments, to fully integrate ESG factors and active ownership into all investment processes and to be a leading provider of responsible products and solutions.
+In 2023, the Pictet Group continued the progress towards its three 2025 ambitions: to significantly reduce the environmental impact of our activities and investments, to fully integrate ESG factors and active ownership into all investment processes and to be a leading provider of responsible products and solutions.